Consensys/eth-lightwallet/README.md

 * `keystore`: An instance of the keystore with which to sign the TX with.
 * `pwDerivedKey`: the users password derived key (Uint8Array)
 * `rawTx`: Hex-string defining an RLP-encoded raw transaction.
+You can use [txutils.valueTx](https://github.com/ConsenSys/eth-lightwallet#txutilsvaluetxtxobject) or [txutils.functionTx](https://github.com/ConsenSys/eth-lightwallet#txutilsfunctiontxabi-functionname-args-txobject) to create the raw transaction.
 * `signingAddress`: hex-string defining the address to send the transaction from.
 * `hdPathString`: (Optional) A path at which to create the encryption keys.